SWeav02/baderkit/docs/index.md

 # Quick Start

-## About
 BaderKit reproduces the methods for Bader charge analysis available in the [Henkelman group's](https://theory.cm.utexas.edu/henkelman/code/bader/) excellent Fortran code within the Python ecosystem.
 It is built on top of the [PyMatGen](https://pymatgen.org/) package, allowing for easy extension to other projects.
 Under the hood, BaderKit runs on [Numba](https://numba.pydata.org/numba-doc/dev/index.html) and [NumPy](https://numpy.org/doc/stable/index.html) to parallelize and vectorize calculations.
-This allows BaderKit to reach speeds comparable or faster than the original code.
+This allows BaderKit to reach speeds [comparable or faster](/baderkit/implementation/#speed-convergence-and-orientation-benchmarks) than the original code.

+---

 ## Installation